Predicting Choice from Information Costs: Abstract

 \section{Abstract}

 An agent acquires a costly flexible signal before making a decision.
-We explore the degree to which knowledge of the agent's information costs helps predict her behavior.
+We explore to what degree knowledge of the agent's information costs helps predict her behavior.
 We establish an impossibility result: learning costs alone generate no testable restrictions on choice without also imposing constraints on actions' state-dependent utilities.
-By contrast, for most utility functions, knowing both the utility and information costs enables a unique behavioral prediction.
-Finally, we show that for smooth costs, most choices from a menu uniquely pin down the agent's decisions in all submenus.
+By contrast, choices from a menu often uniquely pin down the agent's decisions in all submenus.
+To prove the latter result, we define \emph{iteratively differentiable} cost functions, a tractable class amenable to first-order techniques.
+Finally, we construct tight tests for a multi-menu data set to be consistent with a given cost.

 \begin{spacing}{1} \onehalfspacing